MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

 #### By record type

 The record types that are available for filtering depend on the record types that your administrator configured.
-Select a record type to filter the search to results by that record type.
+Select a record type to filter the search results by that record type.

 ## How does search work in Copilot for Sales?